 Claire studied Human Sciences at St Catherine's College, Oxford University and then studied for a Masters in Health Promotion Sciences at the London School of Hygiene and Tropical Medicine in 1992/3.
 She completed her PhD in epidemiology in 1998, having worked on the European Collaborative Study (ECS) on HIV-infected pregnant women and their children since 1994.
 Claire held a Wellcome Trust Research Career Development Fellowship (2007-2012).
-She has carried out consultancies for UNICEF, UNAIDS and the UK National Screening Committee, and jointly co-ordinates the European Pregnancy and Paediatric HIV Cohort Collaboration (EPPICC), within the EU-funded EuroCoord network on enhancing clinical and epidemiological HIV research in Europe through cohort collaboration.
+She is a board member of the PENTA Foundation, a not-for-profit organization running an independent paediatric infectious diseases network across Europe, on the Advisory Board of the Antiretroviral Pregnancy Registry and member of the Infectious Diseases in Pregnancy Screening Programme Advisory Group, Public Health England.

-Claire teaches on the immunisation and infectious diseases module, MSc in Paediatrics and Child Health.
+Claire teaches on the introduction to epidemiology and the immunisation and infectious diseases modules, MSc in Paediatrics and Child Health.
 She also teaches regularly on residential courses of the European Society for Paediatric Infectious Disease / Paediatric European Network for the Treatment of AIDS (PENTA), Tr@inforPedHIV including recently in Rome, Italy and Lviv, Ukraine.